 Our 3,000+ student employees help keep the university operating smoothly.
 University Career Services wants to help you make the most of your experience as a Mason student employee and find the best opportunity for you!

 Available positions with on-campus departments are located in Handshake, Mason's online job and internship database.
-Once your profile is completed and your resume has been approved, you can begin to apply for positions.
+Once your profile is completed and you upload your resume, you can begin to apply for positions.
+You are encouraged to utilize our drop-in hours to get feedback on your resume BEFORE you upload it to Handshake.

 After logging in to Handshake, select 'Jobs' followed by 'On-campus' from the filter options.